jiabingeng/places-service-docs/places-rest-apis/adobe-i-o-integration/README.md

 12. Click **Continue to integration details**.

-13. The integration details page appears, with the name of the integration at the top.
-The Overview tab is shown by default which displays the API key, your organization ID, the technical account ID, and other details about your integrations.
+13. The integration details page appears with the name of the integration at the top.
+    The Overview tab is shown by default and displays the API key, your organization ID, the technical account ID, and other details about your integrations.

 #### Record the organization ID and the API key

-1. On the integration details page, click the **Services** tab, confirm that **Places** is displayed under **Configured Services**.
+1. On the integration details page, click the **Services** tab and confirm that **Places** is displayed under **Configured Services**.

 2. On the **Overview** tab, locate and record the API Key \(Client ID\) and the Organization ID.